 A young adult community can reflect a wide variety of backgrounds, faith journeys, and convictions.
 These differences enrich our experience in many ways.
 They also call for some common understandings and commitments so that we can live together in harmony.
 All members of the community are expected to uphold the basic guidelines outlined below.
 We make these available online so potential community members may have a clear understanding of these aspects of shared life.
-These guidelines are informed by our identity as a Christian community, and by the traditions that have shaped our understanding of the Christian life.
+These guidelines are informed by our identity as a Christian community, and by the traditions that have shaped our understanding of how we seek to follow Jesus.
 We welcome students from other identities and traditions, but all who choose to stay at the Vine & Table are expected to respect the convictions and values of this community.

 A primary expectation of all members of the community is that we take seriously the interests and well-being of others.
 It is hoped that a Christian spirit of love and grace will permeate all of our interactions.
 We want to be supportive of each other, but we also want to hold each other accountable for the choices we make.

 Behaviour that is not in keeping with the values of the community, regardless of where it occurs, is cause for community concern.
-Students are asked to participate in any resulting accountability process by demonstrating a readiness for dialogue and a willingness to give and to receive counsel.
+House members are asked to participate in any resulting accountability process by demonstrating a readiness for dialogue and a willingness to give and to receive counsel.

-Our approach to accountability and discipline is based on Matthew 18:15-18, commonly known as “The Rule of Christ.”
-This passage outlines a healthy way of approaching confrontation and beginning dialogue on issues that affect the Vine and Table community.
-It is this foundation that informs our Philosophy of Discipline and stands as an example of how to approach each other with an attitude of love and concern
+Our approach to addressing conflicts around guidelines is based on Matthew 18:15-18.
+This passage outlines a healthy way of approaching confrontation and beginning dialogue on issues that affect the Vine and Table community, which will always be held in prayer with an attitude of love and concern.

 1. On certain points we do have clear-cut basic guidelines or rules, as noted below, that we expect house members to observe.
-It is important for you to know this as you decide if this is the place that feels right for you.
+It is important for you to know this as you decide if the Vine & Table is right for you.

 2. There may be other specific guidelines that are created and agreed on once the community has formed.

-3. In other areas, we expect that students’ conduct in specific situations will be guided by more general criteria such as consideration of others, welfare of the community, and/or good taste.
+3. In other areas, we expect that house members’ conduct in specific situations will be guided by more general criteria such as consideration of others, welfare of the community, and/or good taste.

 When guidelines are not respected, the process will always begin with dialogue.
 That dialogue may be initiated by either students or coordinators.
-Depending on the nature of the situation, other community members may be drawn in.
+Depending on the nature of the situation, other community members may be asked to join the conversation.
 All disciplinary situations will be dealt with on a case-by-case basis, and will be viewed as valuable learning opportunities, not only for the individual(s) involved, but also for the community.
-In all cases it is hoped that students will choose for themselves values and lifestyles that are consistent with Christian faith and practice
+In all cases it is hoped that students will choose for themselves values and lifestyles that are consistent with Christian faith and practice.

-Smoking is harmful to an individual’s health and creates an unpleasant and unhealthy environment for others, especially those with asthma, allergies and severe environmental/chemical sensitivities.
+Smoking affects the air quality of those nearby, especially those with asthma, allergies and severe environmental/chemical sensitivities.
 For these reasons smoking is not permitted in the Vine & Table house or yard.
 The cultural/spiritual practice of smudging can be discussed as a household as the circumstances arise.